Australia Gross Domestic Product: Real

 1960 - 2020 | Yearly | USD | World Bank

 AU: GDP: 2010 Price: USD: Household Final Consumption Expenditure per Capita data was reported at 30,552.480 USD in 2020.
 This records a decrease from the previous number of 31,886.131 USD for 2019.
-AU: GDP: 2010 Price: USD: Household Final Consumption Expenditure per Capita data is updated yearly, averaging 18,869.354 USD from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Household Final Consumption Expenditure per Capita data is updated yearly, averaging 18,869.354 USD from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 31,886.131 USD in 2019 and a record low of 10,331.793 USD in 1960.
 AU: GDP: 2010 Price: USD: Household Final Consumption Expenditure per Capita data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Household final consumption expenditure per capita (private consumption per capita) is calculated using private consumption in constant 2010 prices and World Bank population estimates.
 Household final consumption expenditure is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Weighted Average;

 Last Frequency Range